rishadha/Fast_Courier/README.md

 # Fast_Courier

- Fast_courier offers quick login and registration for easy access and efficient courier services.
+Fast_courier offers quick login and registration using HTML, CSS, JavaScript, and PHP for easy access and efficient courier services.